-Aware of Lorna’s past Interior Design work and her capacity for engaging with textile design, John sought Lorna’s support in the Design of Our Linen Stories at Dovecot and to design a unique new design emblematic of this stage of Our Linen Stories.
+Aware of Lorna’s past Interior Design work and her capacity for engaging with textile design, John sought Lorna’s support in the Design of Our Linen Stories Exhibition at Dovecot.

-The new develops Lorna’s earlier work for Our Linen Stories and reflects the blue flower of the flax plant from which fibres are extracted and spun into linen thread and the roof serrations of Linen Mill buildings so characteristic of those still seen in Scotland.
+In addition, a new design was commissioned to be emblematic of this stage of Our Linen Stories.
+Flax Fields 2 develops Lorna’s earlier work for Our Linen Stories and reflects the blue flower of the flax plant from which fibres are extracted and spun into linen thread; the design includes the roof serrations of Linen Mill buildings so characteristic of those still seen in Scotland.

 Congratulations Lorna and many thanks for your generosity of spirit and design skills.